viant/bqtail/tail/README.md

 - InvalidSchemaURLL: url for incompatible schema files
 - SlackCredentials

-To reduce Storage Class A operation: cache file has been introduced, delete cache file alongside adding a new rule.
+To reduce Storage Class A operations: cache file is used for config files:  delete cache file alongside adding a new rule.

 **Individual rule** can has the following attributes: